An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We adapted the community-detection algorithm InfoMap to absorbing random walks, which are important for a variety of dynamical processes on networks.
-Through theoretical analysis and numerical computations {of} examples with small networks, we showed that incorporating heterogeneous node-absorption rates leads to an effective community structure that can differ markedly from conventional notions of community structure.
-Through simulations of a compartmental model of disease {spread,} we illustrated that such effective community structure can significantly influence dynamical processes on a network.
+We adapted the community-detection algorithm InfoMap by using absorbing random walks, which are important for a variety of dynamical processes on networks.
+Through theoretical analysis and numerical computations of examples with small networks, we demonstrated that incorporating heterogeneous node-absorption rates leads to an effective community structure that can differ markedly from conventional notions of community structure.
+Through simulations of an SIR compartmental model of disease spread, we illustrated that such effective community structure can significantly influence dynamical processes on a network.

-The infectious disease dynamics that we examined involved SIR-type dynamics on a specific {type} of random {graph}.
-It is important to examine the relationships between node-absorption rates, effective community structure, and dynamics in more general settings, including for other random-graph models {and} for empirical networks.
-Some relevant settings include mobility networks that link spatial locations, with {node-absorption} rates that reflect variations in habitat quality; sexual networks, with nodes corresponding to individuals and {node-absorption} rates that reflect variations in treatment rates between different subsets of a population; and propagation of online content, with {node-absorption} rates that reflect different rates of content removal.
+In our work, we considered a specific compartmental model on a specific type of random graph.
+It is important to examine the relationships between node-absorption rates, effective community structure, and dynamics in more general settings, including for other random-graph models and for empirical networks.
+Some relevant settings include mobility networks that link spatial locations, with node-absorption rates that reflect variations in habitat quality; sexual networks, with nodes corresponding to individuals and node-absorption rates that reflect heterogeneities in treatment rates in different subsets of a population; and propagation of online content, with node-absorption rates that reflect different rates of content removal.

 The community-detection algorithm InfoMap is based on random walks, so it is natural to adapt it to absorbing random walks.
-However, there are numerous approaches to community detection \cite{fortunato2016community, Porter2009}, and it is worthwhile to adapt other approaches, such as modularity maximization \cite{newman2018networks} and stochastic block models and statistical inference \cite{peixoto2019bayesian}, to account for node-absorption rates.
-Absorption-scaled graphs provide a useful way to adapt community-detection methods, including ones that are not based on random walks, to account for heterogeneous node-absorption rates.
+However, there are numerous approaches to community detection \cite{fortunato2016community, Porter2009}, and it is worthwhile to adapt other approaches, such as modularity maximization \cite{newman2018networks} and statistical influence using stochastic block models \cite{peixoto2019bayesian}, to account for node-absorption rates.
+Absorption-scaled graphs provide a useful way to adapt community-detection methods (including ones that are not based on random walks) to account for heterogeneous node-absorption rates.
 Community structure depends not only on network structure but also on network dynamics (see, e.g., \cite{jeub2015}), and it is important to use a variety of perspectives to examine the ``effective community structure'' that is associated with different dynamical processes.